MetaGuard/MetaData/README.md

   </tr>
 </table>

+For most rooms, the researcher simply needs to press the “space” button to move to the next room when the subject says the correct password.
+The few exceptions are as follows:

+- Room 6: The researcher presses the “P” button when the subject presses the red button in the game, then presses “space” to move to the next room when the subject says “red.”
+- Room 8: The researcher presses the “U” button when the subject adopts the correct physical posture according to the figures on the wall, then presses “space” when the subject says “cave.”
+- Room 9: The researcher presses the “M” button when the subject adopts the correct position according to the figures on the wall, then presses “space” when the subject says “motivation.”
+- Room 20: Press “C” when the subject enters this room.
+Press “V” after the subject repeats the first sentence.
+Press “space” after the subject repeats the second sentence.

 ## Data Collection Tools
 We have included in this repository the [data collection log template](https://github.com/VCNinc/MetaData/blob/main/Docs/Metadata_Log.pdf) used by the experimenters to record gameplay observations.
 This can be digitized to produce a `log.csv` file for all participants (see [example](https://github.com/VCNinc/MetaData/blob/main/Data/log.csv)).
 We have also included a [post-game survey](https://github.com/VCNinc/MetaData/blob/main/Docs/Metadata_Survey.pdf) for collecting ground truth, which can be digitized to produce a `truth.csv` file for all participants (see [example](https://github.com/VCNinc/MetaData/blob/main/Data/truth.csv)).
 To obtain user consent before the experiment, you are welcome to use our [IRB-cleared consent language](https://github.com/VCNinc/MetaData/blob/main/Docs/Metadata_Consent.pdf).
 We additionally suggest the use of audio/video recordings which can be reviewed if necessary.